mucommander/mucommander/package/readme.txt

 - When selection changes in the tree view and the presented tab is locked, the selected location is opened in a new tab.

 Known issues:
-- Mac OS X: "muCommander damaged and cannot be opened" may appear after downloading muCommander from the browser.
-This can be solved by executing: xattr -d com.apple.quarantine <jar_name>.jar
 - Some translations may not be up-to-date.
-- Mac OS X: "Do you want the application "muCommander.app" to accept incoming network connections?" dialog keeps popping up on startup even if the dialog has been previously accepted (ticket #339), when 'Bonjour' support is enabled.
 - SMB support may not work properly on non multi-language JRE.
 - 'Copy files to clipboard' not working with some applications (files are not pasted).
-- Mac OS X: some keyboard shortcuts may conflict with global system shortcuts.
 - Authentication issues when using several sets of credentials (login/password) for the same server.
 - Untrusted HTTPS connections are allowed without a warning.
 - Windows Vista/7: "java.net.SocketException: Permission denied: recv failed" error can appear when trying to access FTP